 Emily Kame Kngwarreye, an elder of the Alhalkere tribe in Australia, did not begin to make art until she was in her late seventies.
 She first created cotton and silk batiks but got tired of all the labor they involved.
 She then moved from batik to painting on canvas.
 In 1988, she showed her acrylic paintings for the first time.

-Her artwork defies traditional Aboriginal paintings in that she created her own artistic style using dots of varying sizes and colors, massed together or even lying on top of one another in distinct patterns.
+Her artwork defies indigenous Australian paintings in that she created her own artistic style using dots of varying sizes and colors, massed together or even lying on top of one another in distinct patterns.
 These paintings were smaller versions of the large ground paintings usually associated with women’s ceremonies.

 She was included in the National Pavilion in the 1997 Venice Biennial.